 Pom Klementieff

-In 1991, Pom's father's life was claimed by cancer.
-Her mother suffered from schizophrenia and was unable to care for the children, so Pom was raised by her aunt and uncle.
+In 1991, cancer took Pom's father.
+With her mother battling schizophrenia and unable to care for the children, Pom went to live with her aunt and uncle.

 My mother is schizophrenic.
 I would love to be brave enough to learn more about it.
 I try to understand her, I try to be positive about it.
 She can be so absent and tired by her medication; sometimes she's so lucid, funny, and smart.

-But the tragedies in the future actress's life did not end there.
-In 2004, just as she turned 18, her uncle passed away.
-At her aunt's insistence, Pom enrolled in law school, but she, a creative person, was not attracted to this profession.
+But tragedy wasn't finished with the future actress yet.
+In 2004, right after she turned 18, her uncle died.
+At her aunt's insistence, Pom enrolled in law school, but the creative young woman felt no pull toward the profession.
 The girl worked part-time as a shop assistant and a waitress.

 Pom Klementieff in her early years